viamrobotics/docs/docs/tutorials/projects/verification-system.md

    You can adjust the `confidence_threshold` to suit your needs.
    A value of `0.5` is a relatively loose match, representing 50% confidence.

-1. Click **Save Config** at the bottom of the window to save your changes.
+1. Click **Save** at the top right of the window to save your changes.

 ## View your verification system in action